KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-part1.md

 #### VM Installation

 Installation with ZFS.
-After reading about ZFS vs UFS, it seems the ZFS handles unexpected power loss better while UFS may lead to data corruption, but it has a slight higher RAM usage.
+After reading about ZFS vs UFS, it seems the ZFS handles unexpected power loss better while UFS may lead to data corruption, but it has a slightly higher RAM usage.

 <img alt="image" src="https://github.com/user-attachments/assets/651a47cf-bf7e-42b6-9267-8418c56907e2" />